amidvidy/whitewater/README.md

 whitewater
 ==========

-An implementation of the Raft consensus protocol in the Bloom programming language.
+An implementation of the Raft consensus protocol with static membership in the Bloom programming language.

+We have implemented Leader Election and Log Replication as two separate modules.

+For the purpose of test driving the log replication module, we have also implemented an ordered, consistent, and distributed simple calculator (lol).

 ## Docs